RubyScriptsOnTop/RubyHubFunctions/README.md

 Ruby Hub Functions is a script that helps you make scripts more effeciently and easier to use!
 We recreate a variety of Roblox's Base functions or make our own to give you a custom, user friendly experience. \n
 Ruby Hub Functions is completely free to use and easy to incorporate into your script with the documentation.

-## For support please join the discord server and create a ticket
+## For support please join the Discord server and create a ticket
 https://discord.gg/9Nqz8QCyDf

 ## Support Us?